mkuzak/estep-checklist/checklist-verbose.md

 ## Development setup

 - using the NLeSC coding style is required
-> NLeSC should have sane suggestion of coding style for each programming languege in use in NLeSC.
+> NLeSC should have sane suggestion of coding style for each programming language in use in NLeSC.
+> Coding styles are about consistency and making a choice and not so much about the superiority of
+> one style over the other.
+Sane set of guides can be found on in [google documentation](https://github.com/google/styleguide).

 - [editorconfig](http://editorconfig.org/)
-> Using editor config is not necessary, but saves a lot of time and keeps developers from straying from the style choice and helps to
+> Using editor config is not necessary, but saves a lot of time and keeps developers from straying
+> from the style of choice and helps to avoid some problems caused by formatting differences
-> avoid some formatting caused problems (line ending differences, tabs vs spaces)
+> (line ending, tabs vs spaces)

 - applied code style in automated way if possible (i.e using linters and code formatters)
 > Use of linters will not only help to keep code cleaner but will also help finding bugs